 Plant ample garlic in your survival apothecary, even if you live in an urban dwelling and have very little room to cultivate crops.
 Garlic is one of the most potent anti-bacterial, anti-fungal, and antimicrobial agents offered by Mother Nature.

-Garlic draws out and removes germs from the bloodstream and our bodies in general.
-There are many ways to use it to combat cold and flu symptoms, but one of the simplest involves finely chopping one clove of garlic and putting the tiny pieces into a shot glass.
+There are many ways to use it to combat cold and flu symptoms using garlic, but one of the simplest involves finely chopping one clove of garlic and putting the tiny pieces into a shot glass.

 Fill the shot glass all the way to the top with olive oil (or your favorite carrier oil, like coconut or almond oil) and let the garlic infuse into the mixture in as warm a place as possible for at least 5 hours.